-While in the Email application, tap Compose 1
+- 1 While in the Email application, tap Compose ■.

 - 2 Enter an address for the message's intended recipient.
-As you enter text. matching addresses will be proposed from your Contacts.
-Separate multiple addresses using semicolons. - Tap the Cc and Bcc fields to copy contacts and tap Attach 🖉 to attach 3 files, if required. - 4 Enter the subject and your message. - Tap Send \ge to send the message.
-5
+As you enter text, matching addresses will be proposed from your Contacts.
+Separate multiple addresses using semicolons.

+- 3 Tap Attach to attach files, if required.

+- 4 Enter the subject and your message

+- 5 Tap send to send the message.